smooth-loader/smooth-loader.github.io/docs/documentation.md

 ## 🎁 Features

-- 😍 Well-documented;
+- 😍 Well-documented
-- 😍 Written in TypeScript;
+- 😍 Written in TypeScript
-- 😍 Very small package;
+- 😍 Very small package
-- 😍 Loads images with IMG tag and backgrounds;
+- 😍 Loads images with IMG tag and backgrounds
-- 😍 Loads images with a smooth fade in animation;
+- 😍 Loads images with a smooth fade in animation
-- 😍 For image elements, you can show minified version of the image on initial page load;
+- 😍 For image elements, you can show minified version of the image on initial page load
-- 😍 Configurable;
+- 😍 Configurable

 ## ✍️ Usage